Mankatha: Filming

-The film was launched on 2 August 2010 at AVM Studios in Vadapalani, Chennai in a simple manner, following which the film's shooting commenced with the principal photography.
-The first schedule of filming was supposed to begin by early September, but due to pre-production works and since the principal cast was not decided yet, the shooting got delayed further, finally commencing on 25 October in Chennai.
+The film was launched on 2 August 2010 at AVM Studios in Chennai, with principal photography commencing on 25 October in Chennai.
 Several days earlier, a test shoot was conducted with Premji Amaren, Mahat Raghavendra and Vaibhav Reddy taking part in it.
 Following shoots, involving Ajith, Trisha and Premji, along the Rajiv Gandhi Salai (OMR), and at Ajith's home, a duet song, picturized on Ajith and Trisha, featuring CGI special effects, was filmed in early November, in a Chennai studio nearby the East Coast Road.
 From 10 November onwards, the "introduction" song was shot for five days in Bangkok, Thailand, with Ajith, Lakshmi Rai and some foreigners participating.

 The film's second schedule was planned to begin on 6 December 2010 in a studio in Chennai, which was slightly delayed due to heavy rain, and started couple of days later.
 This led to speculation that the film had been shelved due to financial constraints, which was quickly denied by Venkat Prabhu.
 During the schedule, resembling the Dharavi slum in Mumbai was erected in a Chennai studio.
 Ajith also performed one of the action choreographies with the use of a body mounted camera, weighing around 30 kg.
 In late December, the third song, a "high-spirited peppy number", was shot for five days, with Shobi choreographing the steps.
 An item number, titled "Machi, Open The Bottle", it featured actresses Debi Dutta and Kainaat Arora dancing to the song along with Ajith and the rest of the gang.
 In January 2011, the crew was shooting at Binny Mills in Perambur.
 Vijay happened to be shooting for Velayudham at a nearby location and Ajit met him.
 The schedule was wrapped up by early February, with which approximately fifty per cent of the film was reportedly completed.